For most households the chances of being offered a property by us are extremely low, and you should think about other housing options.

 25% of properties advertised will only be for transfer list applicants.

-The detailed rules are set out in our housing allocation scheme.
+The detailed rules are set out in our housing allocations scheme.

-Read our information below if you think you may qualify for a medical priority.
+Read section '6.6.3.
+Medical Priority 1' within the housing allocations scheme if you think you may qualify for a medical priority.

 If you think your current housing is unsuitable and you don't have a medical priority, you can ask us to assess your priority band using the form below.
 We may contact you if we need more information.
 Usually we will let you know the outcome within 28 days, but complex cases may take longer.

-To get this help, you must show that you or a member of your household is working for at least 16 hours per week and that you have been doing so for at least the past 12 months.
+To get this help, you must show that you or a member of your household is either: